Cartridge (firearms): Caseless ammunition

 The Daisy Heddon VL Single Shot Rifle, which used a caseless round in .22 caliber, was produced by the air gun company, beginning in 1968.
 Apparently, Daisy never considered the gun an actual firearm.
 In 1969, the ATF ruled it was in fact a firearm, which Daisy was not licensed to produce.
 Production of the guns and the ammo was discontinued in 1969.
 They are still available on the secondary market, mainly as collector items, as most owners report that accuracy is not very good.

 In 1989, Heckler & Koch, a prominent German firearms manufacturer, began advertising the G11 assault rifle, which shot a 4.73×33 square caseless round.
 The round was mechanically fired, with an integral primer.

 In 1993 Voere of Austria began selling a gun and caseless ammunition.
 Their system used a primer, electronically fired at 17.5 ± 2 volts.
 The upper and lower limits prevent fire from either stray currents or static electricity.
 The direct electrical firing eliminates the mechanical delays associated with a striker, reducing lock time and allowing for easier adjustment of the rifle trigger.

 In both instances, the "case" was molded directly from solid nitrocellulose, which is itself relatively strong and inert.
 The bullet and primer were glued into the propellant block.

+Silent cartridges

+Silent cartridges have been developed for clandestine operations.
+This works by using a captive piston and the projectile within the cartridge.